ghubliming/PoE_WS24/PoE_Retake/3/(P6-8 Profit Maximization--Ex3 Production and Supply) (SS25-PoE_Retake-3).md

 #### Step-by-Step Explanation of the Solution

 **Step 1: Calculate Marginal Cost (MC)**
-- **Explanation of Reasoning:** Marginal cost is the additional cost of producing one more unit of output.
-We need MC to compare it with AC.
+- **Explanation of Reasoning:** ==Marginal cost is the additional cost of producing one more unit of output.
+We need MC to compare it with AC.== ^g0ok73
 - **Methods and Concepts:** MC is the derivative of the total cost function $C(q)$ with respect to $q$.
 For the short-run cost function $C(q) = 200 + 2q^2$, we compute:
   $$
   MC(q) = \frac{dC}{dq} = \frac{d}{dq}(200 + 2q^2) = 0 + 4q = 4q